 We still have limited supply of the 90% Hungarian Goose down and reasonable supply of the 95% Hungarian Mother Goose down.

 We are always looking for the best quality European downs, sourced ethically with the appropriate certifications.

 We are in consultation with 2 Polish Goose down suppliers, one can supply us with a 700 fill power White Polish Goose down and a higher quality Silver Polish Goose down 750 fill power.
 Another supplier also has what I would say is the best Goose down I have ever seen, we hope to have a supply of these downs around May-June next year.
 900 fill power and its has no fibre content at all, it is hand selected so it will come at a price, but if you want the best.

-Finally my recommendation now is and always has been get the Muskovy Duck down (its way better than Hungarian and its cheaper) or go with our Polish Goose down.
+Finally my recommendation now is the 90% Silver Polish Goose down (its way better than Hungarian and its cheaper) or go with our 95% Premium Polish Goose down.